MyNameIsCarsten/beatstars-upload/README.md

 I have created an Excel file (not part of this project) that I use for creating the YouTube text and tags.
 The "tag_generator.py" module inserts the beat title and 2 of the 3 artist names into this Excel.
 You can comment out this function in "main.py".

+# Technologies
+The app is based on:
+- Moviepy
+- Opencv
+- Selenium